 As a busy mom, I know having quick and easy cookie recipes in your back pocket is a lifesaver.
 Just like my vegan chocolate chip cookies, this flavorful vegan peanut butter cookie recipe is made without eggs or dairy, just simple pantry ingredients.

 If you're obsessed with peanut butter like our family is, here's a few more of our favorite recipes with peanut butter (sweet and savory!): vegan peanut butter cups, vegan banana bread, and spicy tofu noodle bowl.

 If you've been searching for a homemade vegan cookie recipe that's easy and delicious, look no further!
 My vegan peanut butter cookie recipe is one you’ll make over and over again.
 Here’s why I think you’ll love it too:

 - Tried and true recipe.
-I’ve been making this cookie recipe for decades - it’s easy to remember, is reliable, and turns out every time!
-The taste and texture is just like a classic peanut butter cookie but without the eggs or dairy.
+The perfect recipe for all levels of cooks - it’s easy to remember, is reliable, and turns out every time!
+The taste and texture is just like classic peanut butter cookies.

 - Food allergy friendly.
 If you’re following a special diet or have food allergies, these cookies are vegan, vegetarian, dairy free, egg free, gluten free option, and soy free.